+ PHILOSOPHY of Wa + Sabi +

 It is that pungent and tangy taste, you would all have experienced before.

 “WA 和”= of Japan, Japanese, harmony, or peace

-“SABI 寂び”= represented by the word “Wabi Sabi”, it is the aesthetic view or way of thought unique to Japan from the ancient times.
-It is in the eyes to see through and finding value in even the smallest things, and in the mind to identify its true meaning and understanding its internal beauty.
+“SABI 寂び”= represented by the word “Wabi Sabi”, it is the aesthetic view or way of thinking unique to Japan from ancient times.

 Such “WA 和“ + “SABI 寂び” are scattered everywhere in our daily lives; in our cuisine, tools, customs, the Japanese language… so much everywhere.